berkayylmao/NFSPluginSDK/README.md

 Massive thanks to nlgzgrn and heyitsleo for all their help.

 ## Legal
-OpenNFS is not affiliated in any way with EA.
+NFSPluginSDK is not affiliated in any way with EA.

 Released under the AGPL-3.0 License.